+ What is your policy on homework?

 Yes!
 It’s essential that students have time to move their bodies, learn good sportsmanship and teamwork, and develop a high level of body awareness, able to tell what makes them feel healthy and vibrant.
 We’ve designed this into our curriculum in ways big and small, from longer break times between periods so that students can move around and return refreshed and ready to learn, to an innovative PE curriculum based around aikido and other practices to develop students’ kinesthetic intelligence.

 As a feature of our interim home at the Don Fisher Clubhouse, all Millennium students are automatically members of the Boys & Girls Club, which offers an array of after-school sports, from an award-winning basketball team to a swim program at the Clubhouse's indoor pool.
 Many Millennium students take advantage of these opportunities.
+We also offer swim classes during the school day as part of our PE program.

 We arrange our schedule to make sure that students can participate in after-school club sports, which is an active area for many current Millennium students.
 Finally, as we grow as a school, we expect to join a local athletics league, likely the San Francisco Athletics League.